Remembering William Pierce:

 But when I heard that Pierce had a weekly broadcast, I wanted to hear the monster’s voice.
 “Hello!”
 I found Pierce’s radio personality angry and gruff but amusing.
 Occasionally, he talked about killing people, just to remind you that he was the author of The Turner Diaries.
 I don’t remember the topic of the first broadcast, but there was enough substance along with the lurid appeal, so I tuned in the next week.
 And the next week, and gradually, although I resisted every step of the way, Pierce did influence my thinking.

 At the beginning of 2000, I was a Right wing intellectual.
 I rejected modern egalitarianism, liberalism, and capitalism based on classical political philosophy and the great critics of modernity and the Enlightenment from Vico to Rousseau, Hamann, Maistre, Herder, Nietzsche, and beyond.
-Although I had not yet encountered the European New Right, I was deeply immersed in thinkers who influenced them, such as Nietzsche, Heidegger, and Evola.
+Although I had heard of the European New Right, I had not yet explored it.
+But I was deeply immersed in thinkers who influenced it, such as Nietzsche, Heidegger, and Evola.

 I was racially aware and increasingly Jew-wise, but beyond the aesthetics, I was not attracted to National Socialism.
 It was Savitri Devi, oddly enough, who got me to take National Socialism seriously, although her initial appeal had as much to do with her eccentricity as anything else.